beginners corner

 For my readers unfamiliar with the term “hedge fund”, let me define:

 A private, aggressively managed portfolio of investments, having a largely unregulated pool of capital, whose managers can buy and sell any assets, make speculative trades on rising as well as falling assets, and participate substantially in profits from money invested.
 It is open only to very wealthy, qualified investors.
 These investors are required to keep their (illiquid) money in the fund for at least one year.
-Since they are not open to the public, hedge funds do not have to make the same public disclosures as do or brokerage firms.
+Since they are not open to the public, hedge funds do not have to make the same public disclosures as do mutual funds or brokerage firms.

 Historically, the term “hedging” implies reducing risk.
 This was done predominently via short-selling (the selling of a security that the seller does not own).
 Short sellers make money if the price of the stock goes down.
 More recently, hedge funds use dozens of different strategies, so it isn’t accurate to to say that hedge funds just “hedge risk”.
 In fact, because hedge fund managers make speculative investments, these funds can carry more risk than the overall market.

 In my book, DVDs, and CDs I often allude to the hedge funds as one of the “big boys”, a group that also includes banks, mutual funds, and insurance companies.
 These groups collectively are responsible for more than 80% of the trading done in the market each day and therefore are the market movers.
-As Blue Collar Investors, it is our responsibilty to predict what these folks are up to and we do so via and checking lists like “Stocks on the Move” on the IBD Homepage.
-Surges or Spikes (see pages 78-79 in my book, Cashing in on Covered Calls) are the result of “big boy” activity.
+As Blue Collar Investors, it is our responsibilty to predict what these folks are up to and we do so via technical analysis and checking lists like “Stocks on the Move” on the IBD Homepage.
+Volume Surges or Spikes (see pages 78-79 in my book, Cashing in on Covered Calls) are the result of “big boy” activity.

 When hedge funds start short-selling, the glut of sales bring down share price.
 Label this simple supply and demand economics.
 This can now become contagious among other such funds and even average investors.
 Cramer’s point was related to the 370-point swing in the market on Thursday which he alluded to as “insanity”.
 This is a great word that can apply also to the market in general lately which has been challenging at best.
 In his view, hedge funds were betting on a market collapse as worries about Lehman and Washington Mutual peaked.
 What do you do when you think the market will tank?
 You sell short and that’s what these “big boys” did.